ms0/crypto/README.md

 # crypto
 Crypto-related python routines, for exposition, not performance

-Dependencies: rational.py and ffield.py from pymath repository (for computing constants in SHA2.py, for various uses in rsa.py)
+Dependencies: rational.py, conversions.py, numbers.py from pymath repository (for computing constants in SHA2.py, for various uses in rsa.py)

 rc4.py contains code for the RC4 one-time pad generator

 rsa.py contains code for creating and using RSA key pairs

+share.py is copied from the pymath repository; it demonstrates secret sharing; see secretsharing.html in pymath repository

 sha2.py contains code for algorithms described in NIST.FIPS.180-4, including SHA1 and SHA2 family